 - There will be 26.6 million monthly esports viewers in the US this year, per Insider Intelligence estimates.

 - Do you work in the Advertising, Media, and Marketing industry?
 Get business insights on the latest tech innovations, market trends, and your competitors with data-driven research.

-The pandemic has enabled advertisers to capitalize on esports marketing opportunities beyond gaming events alone.
-Efforts such as connecting on mainstream social media, offering fans branded merchandise, and leveraging celebrity endorsements have helped to facilitate a substancial boost in investment and revenue.
+The circumstances also enabled advertisers to capitalize on marketing opportunities beyond gaming events alone.
+Efforts such as connecting on mainstream social media, offering fans branded merchandise, and leveraging celebrity endorsements have helped to facilitate a substantial boost in investment and revenue.

 Formerly known as Team SoloMid, TSM is a Los Angeles-based esports organization valued at $410 million, with half of its $45 million estimated revenue coming from esports.
 Founded by Andy Dinh and his brother Dan Dinh in 2009, the company has grown from a single league esports team to a multi-vertical media company known as Swift Media Entertainment.